arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

      <br />

      > Note: **All the below steps needs to be repeated for both ed10 and ed12 Edge nodes**
-     -  Create a new folder path on both  Edge node 1 ( Repeat for Edge node 2)
+     -  Create a new folder path on both  ed10 ( repeat for ed12)
   ```
      sudo mkdir /usr/hdp/current/kafka-broker/connectors
      ```